 An attacker sends a SOAP request with an array whose actual length exceeds the length indicated in the request.
-When a data structure including a SOAP array is instantiated, the sender transmits the size of the array as an explicit parameter along with the data.
 If the server processing the transmission naively trusts the specified size, then an attacker can intentionally understate the size of the array, possibly resulting in a buffer overflow if the server attempts to read the entire data set into the memory it allocated for a smaller array.
-This, in turn, can lead to a server crash or even the execution of arbitrary code.

 Standard Attack Pattern - A standard level attack pattern in CAPEC is focused on a specific methodology or technique used in an attack.
 It is often seen as a singular piece of a fully executed attack.
 A standard attack pattern is meant to provide sufficient details to understand the specific technique and how it attempts to accomplish a desired goal.
 A standard level attack pattern is a specific type of a more abstract meta level attack pattern.